 The allowance covers the costs of everything that you need to care for a child such as food, clothing, transport, personal items and household expenses.
 The fee part of the payment is effectively your salary for the time and skill dedicated to foster caring.

 The amount that you receive for each of these components will vary depending on a number of factors, including the type of placement, the age of each child and the complexity of their needs.
-The Amicus fees and allowances are calculated on a daily rate and is paid fortnightly.
+The Amicus fees and allowances are calculated on a nightly rate and is paid fortnightly.

 In addition to the fees and allowances, we also have a range of benefits (see Benefits & Rewards, in the Why Amicus section).